ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. The system generates the password protected (Password is configurable) RID and provides the RID to the individual along with notification.
 1. During the validation of Full Name, mobile number/email ID, and postal code, if the full name, mobile number/email ID and postal code are not associated with the RID or the provided OTP is not correct, then the system triggers a respective error notification.
 ## 4. Re-print Request of UIN [**[↑]**](#table-of-content)
-MOSIP allows an individual to raise a reprint request for his/her UIN.
+MOSIP allows an individual to raise a reprint request for their UIN.
 An individual will follow the following procedure to raise a reprint request:
 1. The individual provides the UIN/VID for which he/she wants to reprint.
 1. The system validates the UIN/VID and checks for the registered mobile number/email ID and triggers OTP notification.